Christmas Lighting for your Home

 Curtain Lights are another option.
 Styled like a curtain, hence the name, they usually have a 2m or 3m wide top cable with a number of vertical drops.
 Various colours and functions are available.
 This style of light is ideal for covering large areas, perhaps the side of your house.

-A speedy and sometimes budget friendly solution is to use Net Lights.
+Net Lights are a speedy and sometimes budget-friendly solution is to use .
 Available in 2m x 3m sections, this style can simply be draped over bushes and garden foliage to create an eye catching display.

 These can also be used to turn a dull wall or hedge into an atmosphere creating backdrop to an event or special occasion.